-US clinics rush to warn of tainted steroid; 5 deadOctober 5th, 2012 by Mike Stobbe in Diseases, Conditions, Syndromes /
+US clinics rush to warn of tainted steroid; 5 deadOctober 5, 2012 by Mike Stobbe in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—Health providers scrambled to notify patients in nearly two dozen U.S. states that the steroid injections they received for back pain may have been contaminated with a deadly fungal meningitis.
 Five people have died.

 It became apparent Thursday that hundreds, perhaps thousands, of people who got the routine shots between July and September could be at risk after officials revealed that a tainted steroid suspected to have caused a meningitis outbreak in the South had made its way to 75 clinics in 23 states.

 The Food and Drug Administration urged physicians not to use any products from the Massachusetts pharmacy that supplied the steroid.

 So far, 35 people in six states—Tennessee, Virginia, Maryland, Florida, North Carolina and Indiana—have contracted fungal meningitis, and five of them have died, according to the Centers for Disease Control and Prevention.

 It is not clear how many patients received tainted injections, or whether everyone who got one will get sick.
 The time from infection to onset of symptoms is anywhere from a few days to a month, so the number of people stricken could rise.